IIIF/training/advanced_iiif/modules/zooniverse/README.md

  * [MEASURING THE ANZACS](https://www.zooniverse.org/projects/zooniverse/measuring-the-anzacs/about/research) a project from New Zealand to create a rich index of persons who served in the New Zealand military in World War 1.
  * [Saint George on a Bike](https://www.zooniverse.org/projects/artem-dot-reshetnikov/saint-george-on-a-bike/about/research) a project to generate a machine generated textual description of an image using source data collected from volunteers.

 Recently the British Library worked with Zooniverse to add IIIF support.
-This was demoed in a recent IIIF community call and the [video is available](https://www.youtube.com/watch?v=DINVrp7ojHw).
+This was demoed in a recent IIIF community call and the [video is available on YouTube](https://www.youtube.com/watch?v=DINVrp7ojHw).

 Below is a step by step guide to creating a crowdsourcing project using the Zooniverse project builder.
+Note at the end of this task you will have a Zooniverse instance which can be shared with collaborators.
+There is a separate process for making it live to the public which is discussed below.

 ## Step 1 - Find content